hasderhi/Bubble-Screensaver/readme.md

     1. Install the required libraries by running `pip install pygame` in the windows cmd
     2. Run the script by double-clicking the file or by running it in the cmd

-**Warning: The .exe version necessitates running software from an unverified developer.
+**Warning: The .exe version created with PyInstaller necessitates running software from an unverified developer which could trigger anti virus software.
 If this concerns you, I suggest opting for the .py version instead.
 Please note that this does not imply that the program is unsafe; the developer simply hasn't had the opportunity to certify the app.**

 ## Information